elmtree-askmo/cloudcannon-app/content/learn/biology/what-types-of-bonds-are-responsible-for-the-polymerization-of-proteins-nucleic-acids-and-carbohydrates.md

 url: /learn/biology/questions/what-types-of-bonds-are-responsible-for-the-polymerization-of-proteins-nucleic-acids-and-carbohydrates
 score: -1.0
 related_article1:
-    id: 167200
+    id: 167210
-    title: What are the main structural components of fats, phospholipids, and steroids, and how do these structures relate to their functions?
+    title: >-
+        Define hydrophilic and hydrophobic properties and provide examples of amphipathic molecules.
     subject: Biology
-    url: /learn/biology/questions/what-are-the-main-structural-components-of-fats-phospholipids-and-steroids-and-how-do-these-structures-relate-to-their-functions
+    url: /learn/biology/questions/define-hydrophilic-and-hydrophobic-properties-and-provide-examples-of-amphipathic-molecules
 related_article2:
-    id: 167202
+    id: 167207
-    title: What is the difference between saturated and unsaturated fatty acids in terms of molecular structure?
+    title: >-
+        How do peptide bonds, glycosidic bonds, and phosphodiester bonds contribute to the structure of biomolecules?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-difference-between-saturated-and-unsaturated-fatty-acids-in-terms-of-molecular-structure
+    url: /learn/biology/questions/how-do-peptide-bonds-glycosidic-bonds-and-phosphodiester-bonds-contribute-to-the-structure-of-biomolecules
 related_article3:
-    id: 167202
+    id: 167214
-    title: What is the difference between saturated and unsaturated fatty acids in terms of molecular structure?
+    title: >-
+        What techniques are used for molecular structure identification, and how can they be applied to biomolecule classification and function prediction?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-difference-between-saturated-and-unsaturated-fatty-acids-in-terms-of-molecular-structure
+    url: /learn/biology/questions/what-techniques-are-used-for-molecular-structure-identification-and-how-can-they-be-applied-to-biomolecule-classification-and-function-prediction
 related_article4:
-    id: 167207
+    id: 167213
-    title: How do peptide bonds, glycosidic bonds, and phosphodiester bonds contribute to the structure of biomolecules?
+    title: >-
+        What is the structure of triacylglycerols, and what are their primary functions in energy storage and insulation?
     subject: Biology
-    url: /learn/biology/questions/how-do-peptide-bonds-glycosidic-bonds-and-phosphodiester-bonds-contribute-to-the-structure-of-biomolecules
+    url: /learn/biology/questions/what-is-the-structure-of-triacylglycerols-and-what-are-their-primary-functions-in-energy-storage-and-insulation
 related_article5:
-    id: 167213
+    id: 167208
-    title: What is the structure of triacylglycerols, and what are their primary functions in energy storage and insulation?
+    title: >-
+        What are the biological functions of proteins, nucleic acids, and carbohydrates?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structure-of-triacylglycerols-and-what-are-their-primary-functions-in-energy-storage-and-insulation
+    url: /learn/biology/questions/what-are-the-biological-functions-of-proteins-nucleic-acids-and-carbohydrates
 ---

 &nbsp;